cedalion.io package

 ) Tuple[str, str][source]

-Generates a BIDS compliant file name and its parent directory path based on the information in the given row.
+Generates a BIDS compliant file name and its parent directory path.

-This function constructs a filename and directory path following the BIDS naming convention for a specific subject, session, task, acquisition, and run based on the provided DataFrame row.
-The final filename will include “_nirs.snirf” as the extension, and the directory path will be created under a “nirs” directory.
+Constructs a filename and directory path following the BIDS naming convention for a specific subject, session, task, acquisition, and run.
+The filename includes _nirs.snirf as the extension and the directory is nested under a nirs subdirectory.

 Parameters: